-- i) interest and/or installment of principal remain overdue for a period of more than 90 days in respect of a term loan. - ii) the account remains 'out of order' if the outstanding balance remains continuously in excess of sanctioned limits / DP for more than 90 days in respect of Overdraft/Cash Credit (OD/CC). - iii) the bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted - iv) the installment of principal or interest thereon remains overdue for two crop seasons for short duration crop. - v) the installment of principal or interest thereon remains overdue for one crop season for long duration crops. - vi) in respect of derivative transactions, the overdue receivables representing positive mark-to-market value of a derivative contract, if these remain unpaid for a period of 90 days from the specified due date for payment b.
-Gross Credit Risk exposures as on 31st March 2018.
+- i) interest and/or installment of principal remain overdue for a period of more than 90 days in respect of a term loan. - ii) the account remains 'out of order' if the outstanding balance remains continuously in excess of sanctioned limits / DP for more than 90 days in respect of Overdraft/Cash Credit (OD/CC). - iii) the bill remains overdue for a period of more than 90 days in the case of bills purchased and discounted. - iv) the installment of principal or interest thereon remains overdue for two crop seasons for short duration crop. - v) the installment of principal or interest thereon remains overdue for one crop season for long duration crops. - vi) in respect of derivative transactions, the overdue receivables representing positive mark-to-market value of a derivative contract, if these remain unpaid for a period of 90 days from the specified due date for payment. - vii) an account where the regular / adhoc credit limits have not been reviewed / renewed within 180 days from the due date / date of adhoc sanction will be treated as NPA.